RNAdetective/AIDD/README.md

       Make sure you use username = user and password = password When you click restart wait about 15 seconds and you can close the virtualbox and click the option shutdown machine.

-4. Double click your new virtualbox and it will start up again.
-      Go until the menu devices and select the last option insert guest additions CD image then follow the prompts until the program runs and will install guest additions this will allow you to resize the screen and have shared folders permissions

-5. Restart for this to finish installation.  (shutdown virutalbox and then double click on it again to restart)

-6. When the virtualbox restarts it will prompt an upgrade select no upgrade.
-(those upgrades do not work with the virtual box we will manually upgrade in the set-up.sh script)

-7. You can Use rightCTRL C to switch between scale mode to be able to get the full screen view but you need to have scale mode turned off to see the top menu while in your virtualbox.
-When you see the menu bar across the top then go to view menu and select the screen resolution

-8. Turn off the virtualbox and check the settings for system.
-Make sure you have set aside enough RAM and CPU to run the machine you must select at least 4G of RAM and 1CPU to run at bare minimum.
+4. Make sure you have set aside enough RAM and CPU to run the machine you must select at least 4G of RAM and 1CPU to run at bare minimum.
 (Although to run STAR aligner option you must select at least 30G of RAM).
-Make sure you have attached you hard drive or shared folder (see the manual for instructions for this set up).
+Check the settings system.
+Then check motherboard and processor make sure all the blue markers are in the green for your machine.

-9. Once you load your new virtual box open command prompt and copy paste the following commands wget https://github.com/nplonsk2/AIDD/raw/master/VMsetup.tar.gz tar -xvzf VMsetup.tar.gz bash /home/user/VMsetup/set_up.sh
+5. Once you load your new virtual box open command prompt and copy paste the following commands wget https://github.com/nplonsk2/AIDD/raw/master/VMsetup.tar.gz tar -xvzf VMsetup.tar.gz bash /home/user/VMsetup/set_up.sh

-10. The first prompt will ask you for the password which is password
+6. The first prompt will ask you for the password which is password

 a.
 The second prompt will ask to hit enter